PlumCantaloupe/circlesxr/README.md

   <a-entity id="Portal-Wardrobe" circles-portal="img_src:/global/assets/textures/equirectangular/WhiteBlue.jpg; title_text:Wardrobe; link_url:/w/Wardrobe"></a-entity>
   ```

-- [circles-sendpoint](): Attach to to a circles-button entity when you want that button to send them to any checkpoint (with an id that we can point to).
+- [circles-sendpoint](https://github.com/PlumCantaloupe/circlesxr/blob/main/src/components/circles-sendpoint.js): Attach to to a circles-button or circles-interactive-object entity when you want that button to send them to any checkpoint (with an id that we can point to).

   | Property        | Type            | Description                                               | Default Value        |
   |-----------------|-----------------|-----------------------------------------------------------|----------------------|